CONGRESSWOMAN ELISE STEFANIK

 House Investigation into Planned Parenthood

-Recent undercover videos featuring senior level Planned Parenthood officials admitting unethical and potentially illegal procedures should be of great concern to every America.
+In 2015, videos were uncovered featuring senior level Planned Parenthood officials admitting unethical and potentially illegal procedures should be of great concern to every America.
 The practices described in these videos are despicable, and Planned Parenthood should be forced to defend their content.

 Three House Committees – Energy and Commerce, Judiciary, and Oversight – immediately launched an aggressive investigation of these videos.
 Learn more about the House’s ongoing work into the abhorrent practices of Planned Parenthood: